TV-Rename/tvrename/technical.md

 and

-* [Retro TV Logo Vector Graphics by Vecteezy!](https://www.vecteezy.com/vector-art/73089-retro-television) for our great logo
+* [Retro TV Logo Vector Graphics by Vecteezy!](https://www.vecteezy.com/vector-art/73089-retro-television) for our great logo.